 Dr. Susan J. Mandel, MD, MPH is a Professor of Medicine and Radiology and Associate Chief of the Division of Endocrinology, Diabetes and Metabolism at the University of Pennsylvania where she directs the Endocrine fellowship.
 After medical school at the College of Physicians and Surgeons, she completed a medical residency at Columbia Presbyterian Medical Center and a fellowship in endocrinology at the Brigham and Women's.
 At Penn, she oversees a clinical practice with over 23,000 annual visits.
 Her clinical practice focuses on patients with thyroid neoplasia and she has been recognized for clinical excellence with the Penn Duhring Clinical Specialist award.
 Her research interests include the use of sonography in the evaluation of patients with thyroid nodules and cancer, and thyroid disease during pregnancy.

 Dr. Mandel has served on the writing groups for the American Thyroid Association Management Guidelines for Patients with Thyroid Nodules and Differentiated Thyroid Cancer and the Management of Thyroid Disease during Pregnancy.
 She also initiated and directs the Ultrasound workshops for the ATA and Endocrine Society.
 Dr. Mandel has received the Endocrine Society's Distinguished Educator Award and the H. Jack Baskin Educator Award of the American Association of Clinical Endocrinologists.
 She is a past Endocrine Society Council member and Vice President Physician-in-Practice, as well as a past President of the Association of Program Directors in Endocrinology, Diabetes, and Metabolism.
-Dr. Mandel is currently the President of the Endocrine Society.
+Dr. Mandel is currently the Immediate Past President of the Endocrine Society.